-Cryoport understands the importance of energy conservation as it relates to the reduction of its operational carbon footprint, efficient use of resource and cost management.
-The area that has the largest impact on energy efficiency associated with our products is thermal efficiency.
-One example is our Global Logistics Center Network which utilizes the International Safe Transit Association (ISTA) standard 7E to test and evaluate thermal performance against stated requirements of 10+ days of maintaining internal temperatures at or below negative 150°C. Our products comply with this standard, and in turn, the products insulative properties require less energy to maintain prescribed temperature levels.
-Another example is from our manufacturing operations: our dewars do not consume any electricity, and our freezer units utilize liquid nitrogen as a cooling agent, which is the by-product of other processes, creating a closed-loop resource that reduces additional energy associated with sourcing, procuring, and delivery of resources purchased from third parties.
-Our efforts in these areas have a positive environmental outcome for Cryoport and its customers.
+Cryoport understands the importance of resource conservation as it relates to the efficient use of resources, reduction of our carbon footprint, and effective cost management.
+To that end, Cryoport strives to operate in an efficient manner to ensure the optimization of raw materials, equipment, waste, energy and labor.
+We have identified thermal efficiency as the largest impact on energy conservation associated with our products.
+To manage this aspect of the business, our Global Logistics Center Network utilizes the International Safe Transit Association (ISTA) standard 7E to test and evaluate thermal performance against stated requirements of 10+ days of maintaining internal temperatures at or below negative 150°C. Our products comply with this standard, and in turn, the products insulative properties require less energy to maintain prescribed temperature levels.

+Cryoport's dewars do not consume any electricity, and our freezer units utilize liquid nitrogen as a cooling agent, which is the byproduct of other processes, creating a closed-loop resource that reduces additional energy associated with sourcing, procuring, and delivery of resources purchased from third parties.
+In 2021, our use of liquid nitrogen freezers, when compared to the energy consumption of a standard -150°C mechanical freezer, prevented the consumption of 1,883,136 kWh of electricity, equivalent to 1,725,871 pounds of GHG emissions avoided.